-The Company was unable to meet the terms specified in the option agreement in the specified time frame and therefore all capitalized costs on the property, totaling \$1,095,539 were written off in the current year.
+The Company was unable to meet the terms specified in the option agreement in the specified time frame and therefore all capitalized costs on the property, totaling \$1,095,289 were written off in the prior year.

 7. Shareholders' Equity